Updated: 11.23.24

 The problem is that in the world where there are pleasures, there is also pain in equal measure.
 This is the nature of the third-dimensional world in which we live – it is a world of duality: pleasure-pain, like-dislike, love-hate, right-wrong, light-darkness and so on.
 Next lesson – meditation helps you to withdraw from duality by finding the balance in the middle.
 Rather than swinging between happy or sad, you establish a “point of equilibrium” in consciousness of contentment and peace.

 All of the attachments which hold us to the world are of our own making.
-They are like tiny invisible strands of light attached to the objects, situations, and people who we are interested in.
-Consequently, people “feel” the connection to these people and things by unconsciously directing life energy to these attachments.
+They are like tiny invisible strands of our light attached to the objects, situations, and people who we are interested in.
+Consequently, people “feel” the connection to these people and things by unconsciously allowing for life energy to “bleed out” to these attachments.
 Next lesson – meditation is about gradually, patiently, and methodically severing the unnecessary attachments to the world and drawing this energy and light back into the body and personal self.
 This stage of meditation retrieves our light from the world, enhancing our life, awareness, and consciousness.

 Beginning meditators, carefully consider what you hope to achieve from meditation whether it is peace of mind, self-confidence, devotion to the Divine, self-awareness or all of the above.
 A carefully thought out goal will help improve the meditation experience so as to be beneficial and meaningful on many different levels.
 The meditation process touched upon above is for the serious student who wants to awaken spiritually.
-This endeavor is a change of lifestyle as it requires years of personal work, improvement, and sacrifice.
+This endeavor is a change of lifestyle as it requires months/years of personal work, improvement, and sacrifice; for some of us, it is a lifetime.
 For those who want to relax, be at peace, and feel better about themselves, without meditating, see: Just Breathe.

 A Personal Experience